Building and maintaining a System of Intracellular Compartments: Master equation for de novo assembly of Golgi cisternae

 \begin{small}

 \end{small} At the end of this fission cycle, the cisternal size decreases by one unit.
-The rate $k_{12}$ is a function of availability of cisternal ``exit (budding) sites'', which is generated via a Poisson point process \cite{Kelly1979} with probability $P_b(m|M)$ and increases with increasing $M$ before it saturates (as before, we have neglected the combinatorial factor, see Eq.\eqref{eqn:independence1}).
-Since the budding process ($|2\rangle \rightarrow |3\rangle$) has to work against membrane tension, the transition rate $l_{32}$ is facilitated by membrane tension, $l_{32} = l_{32}^0 \frac{\gamma}{C_\gamma + \gamma}$, $C_\gamma$ sets the saturation scale.
-All other rates are assumed to be constant.
-The fission kernel can be computed as mean over microscopic current in a cycle (see Eqs.\,\eqref{eq:Master_final_sup} and \eqref{eq:current_expr_si2}),
+The rate $l_{12}$ is a function of availability of cisternal ``exit (budding) sites'', which is generated via a Poisson point process \cite{Kelly1979} with probability $P_b(m|M)$ and increases with increasing $M$ before it saturates (as before, we have neglected the combinatorial factor, see Eq.\eqref{eqn:independence1}).
+Since the budding process ($|2\rangle \rightarrow |3\rangle$) has to work against the membrane tension, the transition rate $l_{32}$ is facilitated by the membrane tension, $l_{32} = l_{32}^0 \frac{2\,\gamma}{C_\gamma + \gamma}$, $C_\gamma$ sets the saturation scale.
+In addition, we have taken $l_{23} = l_{32}^0$ to be a constant.
+We also assume all other rates to be constant.
+The fission kernel can be computed by averaging the microscopic current in the fission cycle over the availabilities of fisogens and ``exit sites'' (see Eqs.\,\eqref{eq:current_expr_si2},\eqref{eq:Master_final_sup}),

-where \bea J_{ss}^- = k_{41} P_{ss}^- (4\vert M,m,\Vec{\mu}) - k_{14} P_{ss}^- (1\vert M,m,\vec{\mu}) \eea is the steady state current through the fission cycle, and ${\vec \mu}$ is the vector of parameters that includes the rates in the transition matrix, rates that appear in the Poisson processes governing the probability of budding, availability of fisogens and ``exit sites'', and the mechano-chemical parameters (see Table \ref{tab:tabl1}).
+where $N_E$ is a chosen upper limit for the summation beyond which the availabilities of the fisogens and the ``exit sites'' are zero.
+Also, \bea J_{ss}^- = l_{41} P_{ss}^- (4\vert M,m,\boldsymbol{\mu}) - l_{14} P_{ss}^- (1\vert M,m,\boldsymbol{\mu}) \eea is the steady state current through the fission cycle, and $\boldsymbol{ \mu}$ is the vector of parameters that includes the rates in the transition matrix, rates that appear in the Poisson processes governing the probability of budding, availability of fisogens and ``exit sites'', and the mechano-chemical parameters (see Table \ref{tab:tabl1}).